ergest/sql_patterns/blog_articles/Exploring the Activity schema - Part 2.md

 ## Introduction
 Welcome to Part 2 of the series on the Activity Schema, a new way to model data for modern warehouses that relies on a single time-series table.
-In Part 1 of the series we covered the basics of how to set up the table and how to load the activity
+In Part 1 of the series we covered the basics of how to set up the table and how to load the activities onto it.
+In this part we'll start to look into querying this table.

+Querying such a table is very different than the traditional way of using keys.
+Since activities for the customer are strung together in time, the relations amongst them are temporal in nature.
+When you join one or many activities, you're essentially figuring out how to link them with each other by using the customer id and the timestamp